top of page

 To teach what most systems assume.

-To build the internal capacities that allow individuals and institutions to function coherently under real-world pressure and change.
+To build the internal capacities that allow people to function coherently under real-world pressure, complexity, acceleration, and change.

 Not to make people better.